nodejs/node/doc/api/http.md

 Node.js does not check whether Content-Length and the length of the body which has been transmitted are equal or not.

-The request inherits from [Stream][], and additionally implements the
-following:

 ### Event: 'abort'
 <!-- YAML